Frequently Asked Questions

 We love parent participation!
 Participation is welcomed through involvement in conferences, making materials, parent workdays, and volunteering during outings.
 We believe that if the parent fully understands the works and experiences at school, they can create a more consistent home environment for the child.

-Tuition rates can be found under the Admissions page
+Tuition rates can be found on the Admissions page

 No. Little Laurels Montessori is an independent, secular school, open to all religious faiths.
 The school’s policy is one of respect for the religious beliefs of others and nothing of a religious nature is required of students or families.

-We do not have a program to handle children with serious problems but have found that students are often mislabeled as “behavior problems” or “disabled.”
-For some of these children, a basic Montessori teaching method can be all that is required to get the student back on track.
+At this time we do not have a program to best serve this community, although we have sometimes found that children can be mislabeled.
+For some, a basic Montessori teaching method can be all that is required to get the student back on track.